OctopusDeploy/docs/docs/deployment-process/execution-containers-for-workers/index.md

 position: 15
 ---

-For a [step](/docs/deployment-process/steps/index.md) running on a [worker](docs/infrastructure/workers/index.md) or on [Octopus Server](docs/infrastructure/workers/built-in-worker.md) that you define in your [deployment processes](/docs/deployment-process/index.md), you can select a container for the step's execution.
+For a [step](/docs/deployment-process/steps/index.md) running on a [worker](docs/infrastructure/workers/index.md) or on the [Octopus Server](docs/infrastructure/workers/built-in-worker.md) that you define in your [deployment processes](/docs/deployment-process/index.md), you can select a container for the step's execution.

 :::warning
-Execution containers for workers are not supported for [Dynamic Worker pools](/docs/infrastructure/workers/dynamic-worker-pools.md)
+Execution containers for workers are not supported for [Dynamic Worker pools](/docs/infrastructure/workers/dynamic-worker-pools.md).
 :::

 ## Minimum requirements